isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Impact

 With the type-safety profile you can trust that every operation is applied to a valid object.
-Exception may be thrown to indicate errors that cannot be detected statically (at compile time).
+An exception can be thrown to indicate errors that cannot be detected statically (at compile time).
 Note that this type-safety can be complete only if we also have [Bounds safety](#SS-bounds) and [Lifetime safety](#SS-lifetime).
 Without those guarantees, a region of memory could be accessed independent of which object, objects, or parts of objects are stored in it.